amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/DiffractivePracticeInTheWild/thingpower_part1.md

 ---
 layout: course
-title: FYEX 1020
+title: "Searching for Thing Power — Part One"
-course_title: Math As Art Material
+course_title: "Math As Art Material"
 course_root: /courses/MathAsArtMaterial
 ---

-# Searching for Thing Power
 ### Part One: ***Core Reading and a Call to Adventure***

 - <a href="https://pages.mtu.edu/~jdslack/readings/CSReadings/Bennett_Jane_The_Force_of_Things.pdf"